nisarg-chodavadiya/Movie-Review-Analysis/README.md

 Applied STEM on the cleaned text and then converted TF-IDF vectors.

 # Model
-A very simple Logistic Regression algorithm applied to get higher accuracy more than given in TensorFlow website with RNN with LSTM https://www.tensorflow.org/tutorials/text/text_classification_rnn#stack_two_or_more_lstm_layers
+A very simple Logistic Regression algorithm applied to get higher accuracy more than given in TensorFlow website with RNN, LSTM network https://www.tensorflow.org/tutorials/text/text_classification_rnn#stack_two_or_more_lstm_layers

 Accuracy of Logistic Regression model without tuning 88% on test data.
 ![CM for IMDB Case Study](https://user-images.githubusercontent.com/75474944/117927560-fe7a9c00-b317-11eb-99bb-a8b0ece54aa7.png)